 Implementation Scenario

 When an administrator wants to add an application to one of his security groups, he needs to accept a manifest of the application.
-When he accepts the manifest, its contents will be encoded in a membership certificate.
+When he accepts the manifest, its contents digest will be encoded in a new identity certificate.

 The security manager discovers the remote application through the NotifyConfig signal.